Capitals fall late on a night of thundering hits in Boston

 Jensen was also ruled out for the remainder of the game at the same time.
 It was not immediately known when Jensen’s injury occurred.

-Losing Jensen with John Carlson (covid protocols) and Dmitry Orlov (suspension) could be particularly tough for the Capitals.
+Losing Jensen with John Carlson (covid protocols) and Dmitry Orlov (suspension) out could be particularly tough for the Capitals.

 “It’s tough because of where we are at,” Laviolette said.
-“There is already a couple guys out of the lineup and so you take out the guy that plays the game really well and plays the game tough and aggressively and so those losses hurt.”
+“There is already a couple guys out of the lineup, and so you take out the guy that plays the game really well and plays the game tough and aggressively, and so those losses hurt.”

 Kuznetsov opened the scoring with a snipe from the left circle that beat Linus Ullmark at 4:07 of the first period.
 Kuznetsov’s goal extended his point streak to six games and gave him two goals and five assists in that span.
 Pastrnak scored 50 seconds later to tie it at 1.